valohai/docs/source/tutorials/quick-start-api.rst

 Quick Start - Valohai API
 ---------------------------------

-In this tutorial, we will use Valohai API to login and fetch a list of organizations associated with the user account.
+In this tutorial, we will use the Valohai API to login and fetch a list of projects associated with the user account.

 1. Prerequisites